suchialex/CINS3002-HW04/instructions.md

   In the function body<br>

-  - Ask the user for the employee ID to be deleted and store in a variable
+  - Clear the existing code after the print and input statements (first two lines of code)
-  - Call the lookup function using the employees list passed as the parameter and the employee ID above
+  - Call the lookup function using the employees list passed as the parameter and the employee ID obtained from the input statement
   - Store the returned values in two variables
   - If the first returned variable is True,
     - Write a statement to delete the element in the employees list at index position returned as the second value by the lookup function